js947/rs/README.md

 4. Monitoring

   Once submitted we can open a job's page on the rescale platform to view its output.
-We can also stream the logs directly to the local termial.
+We can also stream the logs directly to the local terminal.

 5. Collect outputs

-  When the job completes we may wish to download the output files for futher analysis.
+  When the job completes we may wish to download the output files for further analysis.

 ### Analysis types